top of page

 It's now time to take a breath and cut the complexity.

-The ‘spoiler’ at the beginning of this article promised an easy path through the confusion.
-So, let’s assess how to voyage to that solution.
+So, let’s assess how to voyage to that “easy” solution.

 Machine earning